Probate Q&A Series

 Step 3: Qualify as Personal Representative

-At the hearing, the clerk appoints the personal representative.
+The clerk appoints the personal representative upon qualification.
 You will take an oath to perform duties faithfully.
 You then receive letters testamentary (if there was a will) or letters of administration (if there was none).

 Step 4: Appoint a Process Agent (if Required)

-If the personal representative lives outside North Carolina or is not otherwise subject to process in the state, North Carolina law requires appointment of a process agent under N.C.
-Gen. Stat. § 28A-12-14 (link: ncleg.gov/GS_28A-12-14).
-The process agent must be a resident of North Carolina or a domestic business with a physical office in the state.
-The agent’s role is to accept service of any papers on behalf of the personal representative.
+If the personal representative is a nonresident, North Carolina law requires appointment of a resident process agent under N.C.
+Gen. Stat. § 28A-8-1(b)(5) and § 28A-8-2.
+The process agent’s role is to accept service of any papers on behalf of the personal representative.

 Statutory References: